GoogleCloudPlatform/runtime-builder-java/java-runtime-builder-app/README.md

 # Java Runtime Builder App

-This module contains the core logic for the Java Runtime Builder.
+This module contains the core logic for the java-runtime-builder build step.
+It is responsible for fingerprinting the user's source directory, invoking the appropriate build tool to build the user's source, and generating any required files for a docker build.

-## Issues (these should be moved to github issues once available):
- - add checkstyle check for license file
- - thoughtful progress logging
- - add support for deploying slim jar (and war also?) that references local paths to other jar dependencies